rc2dev/slock/README.md

 # slock - simple screen locker

-Build of slock by [Rafael Cavalcanti](https://rafaelc.org/dev).
+Build of slock by [Rafael Cavalcanti](https://rafaelc.org/dev), 2021-2023. slock is a simple screen locker utility for X.

-slock is a simple screen locker utility for X.
+_Notice: To cleanly integrate updates from upstream, this branch might be rebased._

 ## Third party patches